Vita Karoli Magni: Date

 The date of the work is uncertain, and a number of theories have been put forward.
 The inclusion of Charlemagne's will at the end of the work makes it fairly clear that it was written after his death in 814.
 The first reference to the work, however, comes in a letter to Einhard from Lupus of Ferrieres, which is dated to the mid-9th century.
 Dates have been suggested ranging from about 817 to 833, usually based on interpretations of the text in the political context of the first years of the reign of Louis the Pious and Louis's attitude to his father.
 No theory has yet emerged as an obvious frontrunner, and it is likely that debate will continue.

 Author

 Einhard's book is about intimate glimpses of Charlemagne's personal habits and tastes.
 He occupied a favoured position at Charlemagne's court so he had inside information.
 Einhard received advanced schooling at the monastery of Fulda sometime after 779.
 He was an exceptional student and was quite knowledgeable.
 The word was sent to Charlemagne of Einhard's expertise.
 He was then sent to Charlemagne’s Palace School at Aachen in 791.
 Einhard then received employment at Charlemagne's Frankish court about 796.
 He remained at this position for twenty some years.
 Einhard's book was expressly intended to convey his appreciation for advanced education.
 He wrote his biography after he had left Aachen and was living in Seligenstadt.

+Some scholars have debated whether Einhard used the Historia Augusta in Vita Karoli Magni.
+Scholars Justin Stover and George Woudhuysen have challenged that, arguing that the claim is "weakly grounded."